appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 #### Audit logs

 Audit logs have View permission.
 That's, you can restrict users from looking at the Audit logs for your instance.

+## Default Roles

+A default role is an Appsmith generated role, they are generated during the creation of an Instance or a Workspace.
+They cannot be deleted by the user.

+### Default Role For All Users

+The **Default Role For All Users** role sets the base level of access given to all users of an instance.
+The Instance Administrators can modify this role to provide the right level of access to their new users.
+Some of the use cases that can be solved with this role are:

+* Provide view access to certain important apps in an instance.
+* Remove the ability to create workspaces or apps for new users.
+* Limit creation of apps to a single team workspace.